Khalid bin Barghash of Zanzibar: First exile

-Events transpired as Rechenberg had outlined, and Khalid was conveyed by SMS Seeadler ("His Majesty's Ship Sea Eagle"), a ship anchored outside the Imperial Consulate, safely to Dar es Salaam without Khalid stepping on Zanzibari soil.
+Events transpired as Rechenberg had outlined, and Khalid was conveyed by SMS Seeadler, a ship anchored outside the Imperial Consulate, safely to Dar es Salaam without Khalid stepping on Zanzibari soil.
 In German East Africa, he received political asylum.

 In the following years in Dar es Salaam, he enjoyed the rank and privileges customarily conferred on royal persons in exile, and was present on many occasions of importance to the government, such as the state visit of Bernard Dernberg, the newly appointed German Colonial Secretary.

-According to one source, "Huko Dar es Salaam Sayyid Khalid aliwekwa katika nyumba ya fakhari na vilevile aliachiwa kupandisha bendera nyekundu ya usultani wa Zanzibar." ('Over in Dar-es-Salaam Sayyid Khalid was set up in a grand house and at the same time was permitted to fly the red flag of the Sultanate of Zanzibar').
+According to one source, "Huko Dar es Salaam Sayyid Khalid aliwekwa katika nyumba ya fakhari na vilevile aliachiwa kupandisha bendera nyekundu ya usultani wa Zanzibar." ("Over in Dar-es-Salaam Sayyid Khalid was set up in a grand house and at the same time was permitted to fly the red flag of the Sultanate of Zanzibar").

 Second exile

-During the First World War he was captured by British forces, arguably in Dar es Salaam in 1917, but possibly elsewhere, and was exiled to Saint Helena, the island where Napoleon had been previously exiled, and later to the Seychelles.
+During the First World War, he was captured by British forces, arguably in Dar es Salaam in 1917, but possibly elsewhere, and was exiled to Saint Helena, the island where Napoleon had been previously exiled, and later to the Seychelles.
 After many entreaties asking for his return to East Africa, Winston Churchill, as Secretary of State to the Colonies, wrote to the Administrator of Seychelles (22 March 1922): "It has been arranged that Seyyid Khaled bin Bargash and his dependents should in future be allowed to reside at Mombasa."
-Khalid died in Mombasa on Saturday, 15 Ramadhan 1345/19 March 1927 five years after his return to Mombasa.
+Khalid died in Mombasa on Saturday, 19 March 1927, five years after his return there.

 Throughout his exile in the Seychelles he was denied access to his extensive property around Mombasa and the revenues from it.

 Legacy

 He had at least five sons and one daughter.
 Permission was eventually granted to them to return to Zanzibar, but their only property remaining was in Dar es Salaam.
-One of the sons, Majid (مجد) was mentioned as having helped Frederick Johnson compile his Standard Swahili-English Dictionary.
+One of the sons, Majid (مجد) was mentioned as having helped Frederick Johnson compile his Standard Swahili–English Dictionary.